ClicketySplit/build-guides/leeloo/README.md

 Why such small pads?
 From my perspective, it helped keep the board’s design clean; not only saving space, but also while soldering the components—less solder.

 Tip: Before soldering the diodes, consider unpackaging 10 at a time, and aligning them in the same direction as the shield’s diode direction.

+You can identify the Cathode side of the diode by the white/grey bar that is laser enscribed on the one side.
+Please see the following pictures.

 If you line them up in the same direction, it helps reduce the potential of soldering the diodes the wrong way; and, it also helps keep track of all your diodes in case you sneeze; in case your cat jumps on the table; or, in case a gremlin takes one while you sip your IPA‡.

 ![Cathode Anode](images/v1.0/Cathode%20Anode.jpg)